 Since February this year, Environment Victoria volunteers have been conducting surveys at open-for-inspections with real estate agents and house hunters about energy efficiency.
 The purpose was to engage house hunters on the issue of energy performance and help them consider this topic before making the incredibly important decision to buy or rent a home.
 In addition, we wanted to find out how much real estate agents knew about energy performance and how they convey this information to prospective buyers/renters, if at all.

 Now that face-to-face gatherings are banned, we can no longer run this tactic in person at open-for-inspections.

 That’s why we’re now inviting you to survey real estate agents about energy performance over the phone, from your home.

 Without an understanding of the importance of energy performance, people buy and rent homes with no idea about the home’s running costs, comfort or livability until they move in.
 This not only leaves many people with ‘bill shock’ when they move in, but also makes it very difficult for people to minimise their carbon footprints.
 Read the experiences of people living in homes with oppressive conditions here.

 Given how much public concern there is around energy bills, we think house hunters should be able to easily access information about energy performance before they choose a home.

-We’re aiming to equip people with an understanding of the benefits and relevance of energy performance ratings to their daily life.
 By starting this conversation, real estate agents will begin to understand that providing this information is a key part of being successful in their job.
 This could be the beginning of a bottom-up, consumer-driven conversation about the importance of energy performance in our built environment.